xarray-contrib/xarray-simlab/doc/io_storage.rst

 When :meth:`xarray.Dataset.xsimlab.run` is called, xarray-simlab uses the zarr_ library to efficiently store (i.e., with compression) both simulation input and output data.
-The output data is stored progressively as the simulation proceeds.
+Input data is stored before the simulation starts and output data is stored progressively as the simulation proceeds.

 By default all this data is saved into memory.
 For large amounts of model I/O data, however, it is recommended to save the data on disk.
 For example, you can